-Trio participating on Bowl-a-thon team for 29 years
+Trio participating on Bowl-a-Thon team for 29 years

 In her younger days, retired New Castle teacher Nancy Myers bowled regularly, maintaining a 130 average.

-Each bowler will receive refreshments, one game of bowling and shoe rental, and this year’s event T-shirt.
+Each bowler will receive refreshments, one game of bowling and shoe rental as well as this year’s event T-shirt.
 Entertainment will be provided, and there will be an auction for attendees 18 and older with the winners selected at the conclusion of the event.

 Allisyn Wolfe, director of mentoring programs, said the non-profit annually serves between 600 and 700 children and their families.
 The bowl-a-thon typically raises between 20 to 25 percent of the annual $100,000 budget for Cray’s Lawrence County mentoring programs.